 LLI, with the support of Cornell Law School, provides free access to reliable legal information on a variety of subjects, including international trade law.
 You will find convenient links to relevant U.S. trade legislation, treaties, and government agency websites.

-This non-profit organization helps to empower micro enterprises and small businesses in developing countries by increasing access to credit and by promoting commercial law reform and alternative methods of dispute resolution.
-Its reports are free for download, but its online database of national law is only accessible by subscription.
+This non-profit research and educational institution, affiliated with the University of Arizona College of Law, promotes economic development and poverty reduction through trade and commercial and regulatory reform.
+Project Areas focus on empowering micro enterprises and small businesses in developing countries to adopt best practices for trade, to access credit, and to utilize alternative methods of dispute resolution.
+The Center's reports are free for download, but its online database of national law is only accessible by subscription.

 - Peterson Institute for International Economics (PIIE)